rnelson/learnsomethingnew/programming_languages/python.md

 [Python](http://python.org) is a [scripting language](https://en.wikipedia.org/wiki/Scripting_language) first released in 1991.
 While excellent as a general purpose language, it seems to be popular for data analysis, system administration (hello, [Red Hat](http://redhat.com)!), and web programming.

 At present, two major versions are actively being worked on (v2, v3).
 Python 3, formerly known as [Python 3000](https://www.python.org/dev/peps/pep-3000/) broke compatibility.
 Some, but not all, scripts written for Python 2 will not run in Python 3 without modifications.
 Additionally, scripts tailored to Python 3 will not necessarily run in Python 2.

-Once you know one version, picking up the other is really easy.
-Given that 2.x is far more common still and a lot of software will not yet run in 3, I'd recommend starting with 2.
 For more information, see the Python wiki's article, [Should I use Python 2 or Python 3 for my development activity?](https://wiki.python.org/moin/Python2orPython3)

 Every major OS except Windows either ships with Python or makes it available in their native package manager.
 Additionally, it's available [on python.org's download page](https://www.python.org/downloads/) and [from ActiveState](http://www.activestate.com/activepython/downloads).
 (ActiveState provides builds for Python, Perl, and Tcl intended for commercial use, but offer a community edition for non-production use.
 I have not used any of their software other than ActivePerl, and that was back in the 1990s.)